dallar-project/paperwallet/README.md

 **Before you go printing anything,** we need to derive the Public Key from the DAL QT-Wallet.
 Make sure to do these steps herein within an offline environment, then once you are done - restart the computer to dump the memory and remove all traces of these procedures before reconnecting to the interwebs.
 Before disconnecting, download this QR Code Generator which can be found [here](https://www.codetwo.com/freeware/qr-code-desktop-reader/) and install it ready for step 2

 **1)** This step assumes you've already set up your wallet : open the wallet on your PC and navigate to console, if you have encrypted your wallet with a password, enter that first and hit enter.
-If you also have a wallet passphrase you will want to first use the command "walletpassphrase" like this;
+If you also have a wallet passphrase you will want to use the command "walletpassphrase" like this;

 `walletpassphrase <passphrase> <timeout>`